 - 8 sage leaves

-- Drizzle olive oil over the base of a roasting tin, enough to thinly cover most of the base.
+- Drizzle the olive oil over the base of a roasting tin.
 Put the tin in the oven to heat up.

-- Chop the potatoes into medium sized chunks - they should weigh approximately 40g each.
+- Chop the potatoes into medium sized chunks - they should weigh approximately 40g / 1½oz each.

 - Put the potatoes into a saucepan.
-Cover with boiling water and cook for 10 minutes (start timing from the moment the boiling water goes in, NOT when the water starts to boil again).
+Cover with boiling water and cook on a high heat for 10 minutes.
+(Start timing from the moment the boiling water goes in, NOT when the water starts to boil again).